fleek-platform/website/src/content/docs/CLI/Edge SGX/index.md

 The V0 alpha supports WASM, with future plans to add more languages.
 :::

+### SGX & TEEs: How Encryption Works

+In typical SGX implementations, private data is "sealed" using a unique Sealing Key that is only available inside the enclave.
+Once sealed, the data can be stored externally, but it can only be decrypted inside the specific enclave that sealed it.
+To send private data to an enclave, you would encrypt it with the enclave’s public key, ensuring the data remains protected, even in untrusted environments.

+Fleek enhances this by using a "Shared Sealing Key," generated within the first node's enclave and securely shared with other trusted enclaves through remote attestation.
+This enables all nodes in the network to decrypt the same data, ensuring redundancy and preventing issues if a node goes offline.
+Data is encrypted once and can be decrypted in any enclave within the network.
+To add another layer of security, the hash of the WASM program is included with the data, ensuring that only the expected program can access it.

+### Remote Attestation

+Fleek leverages [Intel SGX DCAP ECDSA Attestations](https://www.intel.com/content/dam/develop/public/us/en/documents/intel-sgx-dcap-ecdsa-orientation.pdf) to verify the trustworthiness of enclave-to-enclave communications.
+This is integrated with mutual TLS (mTLS), where both parties verify certificates and encryption before a secure connection is established.
+The connection is only trusted if remote attestation is successful, ensuring that the same program is running in both enclaves.

+This approach ensures highly secure communications and prevents unauthorized access or tampering of sensitive data within the network.

 ## How to use Fleek Edge SGX

 :::info